-The Mornington Peninsula is a beautiful part of the world and offers some of Australia’s best walking tracks.
+The Mornington Peninsula is a beautiful part of the world and offers some of Australia’s best walking tracks in 2021.
 One of the most scenic walks in the area is the Sorrento Circuit Walk, a moderate 7km hike that takes you along both sides of the coastline to crystal clear bays, sandy beaches and through eucalypt woodland to scenic lookouts.

 Bringing together two popular routes, the Coppins Track and the Tuckey Track, the Sorrento Circuit Walk takes you on a full loop of Sorrento and allows you to see all of the main points of interest.
 On this walk you’ll visit Sorrento Ocean Beach, St Pauls Beach, Diamond Bay, Bay of Islands, St Paul Lookout, Sorrento Front Beach & Sorrento’s historic town centre.
 It’s recommended that you allow between 3-4 hours for this walk in order to enjoy the viewpoints and maybe take a swim in some of the bays.